 At 0245 on 21 August the final lift began.
 By dawn Rainbow Warrior was partially afloat and almost upright, she was moved south and the pumps rearranged for the harbour crossing.
 At 1245 on 22 August Rainbow Warrior was docked in Calliope Dock, as water drained down the full extent of the bomb blast could be seen,

 A Royal Navy underwater explosives expert flew in to assist with the police examination; finally the Dockyard was tasked with sealing the ship and making her watertight for eventual disposal.
 On 25 September the Rainbow Warrior was undocked and the Navy’s part in her salvage came to an end.

-Today the Rainbow Warrior lies in Matauri Bay, Northland, accessible to sports dievrs.
-Her salvage was an interdepartmental and commerical team effort led by the Naval Dockyard and involving many from HMNZS PhILOMEL.
+Today the Rainbow Warrior lies in Matauri Bay, Northland, accessible to sports divers.
+Her salvage was an interdepartmental and commercial team effort led by the Naval Dockyard and involving many from HMNZS PhIlomel.

 The salvage of the Rainbow Warrior is an event the New Zealand Navy can look back on with pride.

 G.C.
 Apperley, Salvage of the Rainbow Warrior: July/August 1985 at Marsden Wharf East, Report from Constructive Manager, HMNZ Dockyard, Auckland: RNZN., 1985.